arimorcos/arimorcos.github.io/content/blogPosts/Sentiment analysis of movie taglines.md

 title: Sentiment analysis of movie taglines
-date: 2015-06-16
+date: 2015-06-17
-tags: imdb, sentiment analysis, movies
+tags: imdb, sentiment analysis, movies, taglines, nltk
 image: '/static/blogImages/201506/genreScores.png'
 showImage: False

 I recently came across Randal Olson's excellent [post](http://www.randalolson.com/2014/01/12/a-look-at-sex-drugs-violence-and-cursing-in-film-over-time-through-mpaa-ratings/) on how the usage of sex, drugs, violence, and cursing in movies have changed over time.
 This article led me to start thinking: how else have movies changed over time?
 Has the content of movie taglines (such as "The park is open." for *Jurassic World* or "Some men dream the future.
-He built it." for *The Aviator* ) changed over time?
+He built it." for *The Aviator*) changed over time?
 In particular, have movie taglines gotten more negative?

 <div id="breakStart"></div>